dipayandas24/Solace/README.md

 2. *Google Gemini (Generative AI)*: Utilized for powerful NLP tasks like response generation and understanding.
 Configure GEMINI_API_KEY in your environment and use the `google-generativeai` Python client.

-3. *Text2Emotion*: Detects emotions from user input to enable personalized, emotion-sensitive responses from the chatbot.
+3. *NRCLex*: Detects emotions from user input to enable personalized, emotion-sensitive responses from the chatbot.

 4. *Speech-to-Text & Speech Recognition*: Allows users to interact with the chatbot using voice commands, making it more accessible and engaging.